 Texas law requires that parents be notified if their child is assigned for more than 30 consecutive instructional days to a teacher who does not hold an appropriate teaching certificate.
 This notice is not required if parental notice under ESSA is sent.
 Inappropriately certified or uncertified teachers include individuals on an emergency permit (including individuals waiting to take a certification exam) and individuals who do not hold any certificate or permit.
 Information relating to teacher certification will be made available to the public upon request.
-Employees who have questions about their certification status can call Linda Rankin.
+Employees who have questions about their certification status can call Linda Rankin, Superintendent, lrankin@mgisd.net, 903 459 3288.